The Lives They Left Behind: Suitcases from a State Hospital Attic

 Even those who seemed to adapt reasonably well to their surroundings, like Lawrence Marek, who took charge of the asylum’s graveyard and built a wooden house for himself on the cemetery grounds, may have been exploited to some degree for the free labor they provided the asylum, which had to remain self-sufficient if it were to survive.
 Although Marek was not treated for any mental disorders during the last 32 years of his confinement at Willard, the subject of releasing him was simply never brought up until he was in his 80s, at which point his doctors decided that since he had nowhere else to go, it would be kindest to let him stay.

-The anecdotal stories are compelling, but it’s hard to argue that these ten patients are a truly representative sample of the more than 54,000 patients who have been treated at Willard over the years.
+The anecdotal stories are compelling, but these ten patients are clearly not a truly representative sample of the more than 54,000 patients who have been treated at Willard over the years.
+That’s ok with me, though, because I am interested in this book as a writer, not as a sociologist.

 A Goldmine for Writers

-For a writer, though, this book is a goldmine of biographical detail.
+And for a writer, this book is a goldmine of biographical detail.
 The short biographies include lots of wonderfully detailed information about the various roads that lead to a life in a mental hospital, the seemingly insignificant triggers that can lead to a person’s commitment, and the ways in which people adapt to life in an institution.

 In her book Writing with Emotional Tension, Cheryl St. John proposes a writing exercise to help you understand your protagonist.
 Suppose your character must leave quickly, and has only five minutes to pack everything that’s important to her in one small bag.
 What would she put in it?